Sustainability

 Potential ad-hoc work on ICTs sustainability in the frame of the European Green Deal implementation

-BEREC seeks to proactively contribute with its expertise on digital markets to efforts to accelerate the twin green and digital transition, in line with the agenda of the EC, the Council, the European Parliament and other competent authorities on this matter.
+BEREC seeks to proactively contribute with its expertise on digital markets to efforts to accelerate the twin green and digital transition, in line with the agenda of the European Commission (EC), the Council, the European Parliament and other competent authorities on this matter.

 BEREC contribution to empowering end-users through environmental transparency on digital products and services

-In 2023, as input for the report, BEREC will engage in a fact-finding process to raise National Regulatory Authorities (NRAs) knowledge of existing work and analysis of this issue in the form of a workshop on end-users empowerment by providing them with environmental information.
-The report should provide a general overview of initiatives by NRAs and other relevant stakeholders regarding the empowerment of end-users in terms of sustainability, and an analysis of the most effective ways of reaching out to end-users in this regard.
-Particular attention will be given to circular economy, especially concerning life cycle of devices and equipment durability and reparability principles.
+In 2023, BEREC engaged in a fact-finding process to raise National Regulatory Authorities’ (NRA) knowledge of existing work and analysis of this issue in the form of a workshop on end users’ empowerment by providing them with environmental information, in cooperation with relevant stakeholders.
+Main results of the workshop will be presented in a report as well as overview of existing EU regulation and initiatives lead by NRAs and other relevant stakeholders regarding the empowerment of end-users in terms of sustainability and recommendations on most effective ways of reaching out to end-users in this regard and to prevent the risk of greenwashing.

 Why is this important?